XxYouDeaDPunKxX/PA-PVP/README.md

 - max five atomic steps

 No discussions.
 No "it depends" as output.

-We call it the "kernel" because of its internal structure: this choice is intentional to reduce drift and noise: one deterministic SSOT core enforces invariants and produces the state transition, while everything else (Quickstart, REPORT, orchestration policy) stays a consumer layer that must not change SSOT semantics.
+We call it the “kernel” because of its internal structure.
+This is an intentional choice to reduce drift and noise: a deterministic SSOT core enforces invariants and drives state transitions, while everything else (Quickstart, REPORT, orchestration policy) remains a consumer layer and must not alter SSOT semantics.

 ### Output structure (stable)
 - Kernel decision runs: exactly ONE code block.